ciiram/PyPol_II/README.md

 Executing

-	run PyPolII.py -i ACTN1.txt -l 105244
+	run PyPolII.py -i ACTN1.txt -l 105244 -s 123

 will run the model using data of pol-II occupancy for the ACTN1 gene for 5 segments and compute the delays of the segments.
-A figure of the inferred profiles and a file with the delays is generated.
-Using these delays, the transcription speed can be computed using a linear regression through the origin as described in the paper.
+A figure of the inferred profiles, a file with the delays and a file with the computed transcription speed are generated.
+The transcription speed is computed from the segment delays using a linear regression through the origin as described in the paper.
+In this case the computed speed is *2.8 kilobases per second*.
+This result is also displayed on the command line as

+	ACTN1 2.8 kilobases per second

 Input Format